yoadsn/ArrowDiagramGenerator/README.md

 ## The Generator ##

 The generator follows a basic algorithm I came up with to generate the final arrow graph.
-I will explain more about the steps of this algorithm in a blog post I plan to publish soon.
+I explain more about the algorithm in the [wiki](https://github.com/yoadsn/ArrowDiagramGenerator/wiki/Diagram-Generation-Algorithm)

 The generator can be used standalone as long as you can provide it with the expected data (activities and dependencies) and work with the output result (graph).
 I have some vague plans to embed it in an office store app targeting MS Project, but I guess free time stands between me and this goal.